More Details and FAQs

 Do I need to provide anything?

-We just ask you to to provide a collar with ID and a harness, and if you would like to provide your dog with a small lunch we can make sure they get that during the break, as well as plenty of water.
+I just ask you to to provide a collar with ID and a harness.
 In colder months we ask you to provide a jumper or jacket for your dog to wear.
 They'll keep warmer and come back cleaner!
 I bring a supply of healthy treats to keep your dog's attention - if your dog has special dietary requirements you will need to provide your own.

 How many dogs are in the group?